FrancoFernando/coding-interview-preparation/leetcode75/238. Product of Array Except Self/notes.md

 Follow up: Can you solve the problem in O(1) extra space complexity?
 (The output array does not count as extra space for space complexity analysis.)

+# Thought process

+The solution is quite straightforward.
+First calculate the product of all elements to the left of each element (forward iteration).
+Then, in a second pass, multiplying each element by the product of all elements to its right (backward iteration).

+# Complexity

+The time complexity is O(n), where n is the length of the input array.
+The space complexity is O(1), as we're not using any extra space that scales with the input size.